ubuntu/ubuntu-project-docs/docs/reference/exception-Bind9Updates.rst

    These releases are used to provide early access to feature updates in bind9.

+Development and stable versions typically have a new minor release every month, while for ESV this may happen less often.
 As of writing this document, 9.19.x is the current development version, 9.18.x is in normal extended support, and 9.16.x is ESV receiving security fixes.

 .. _ubuntu_and_bind9_releases_affected_by_this_mre: